BPerezLamarque/HOME/README.md

 provided_tree=host_tree, mu=simulated_mu, N=N, proportion_variant=proportion_variant,
 seed=seed, nb_cores=nb_cores)

 ```

-Then, you can proceed to the **parameters estimation** by running HOME on the simulated microbiota.
+Then, you can proceed to the **parameters estimation** by running HOME on the simulated host-microbiota data.

 ```r

 #  possible numbers of host-switches to test during the inference
 lambda <- c(1:25)